 To sum it up, it is a contemplative adventure-puzzle game in which you can resize objects at your will.

 My fellow Game Designer, Théo, was the one who pitched the project, and thus was able to create very quickly several bricks on how to use the mechanic.

 I took those bricks and conceived the progress of both levels (the one in the clouds and the one in the Baoli).
 Being also the lead graphic artist on the game, I could really choose how to adapt that Level Design to the environment, and vice versa.

 We wanted to contrast both levels to show that Aurore’s feelings were evolving quite drastically, which is why I heavily emphasised that in both the level design and the environmental design.

 I also wanted to implement a richer narrative layer to the game, to give an explanation to the player as to why Aurore was crossing those lands in her dream world.
-That is why I created the bonuses and helped implementing them: those photos were memories and the player could link the strange buildings to a reality from another time.
+That is why I created the bonuses and helped implementing them: those photos are memories and the player can link the strange buildings to a reality from another time.

 You can also access the itch page here to play Aurore.

 If you are interested in how the game works and its game design, you can download the Game Design Overview below: